-Late autumn is the best time to plant garlic, which is grown from individual cloves.
-This is because garlic generally needs a cold period for proper bulb development.
+Late autumn is the best time to plant garlic, because they generally need a cold period for proper bulb development.

 - Break bulbs into cloves just before planting.